fatkulnurk/laravel-todo-list/README.md

   {
     "title": "Task title",
     "description": "Task description",
-    "status": "pending" // pending, in-progress, completed (by default, if emty, value will be set to pending) }
+    "status": "pending" // pending, in-progress, completed (by default, if empty, value will be set to pending) }
   ```